fjvallarino/monomer/tasks.md

     - Add Bold/Italic support (instead of different Font for each case)
   - Button should change color when clicked/actioned
   - Check label with flexHeight (multilabel was not showing first line if it did not fit)
+  - Handle window title, maximize, etc
+    - Also handle as requests?
+    - Provide a way of exiting application/close window handler
+  - Think about label size (fixed by default? lower factor)

 - Pending
   - Add testing